 Many people may wonder if the healthcare field will be the right fit for them.
-Of coarse talking to any family, friends or acquaintances who work in healthcare can be more than helpful, but the only way to truly know for sure whether you will enjoy and prosper in a healthcare position is to obtain one yourself.
+Of course, talking to any family, friends, or acquaintances who work in healthcare can be more than helpful, but the only way to truly know for sure whether you will enjoy and prosper in a healthcare position is to obtain one yourself.

-With this approach you will have the advantage of experiencing a wide range of circumstances which will truly help you understand what it means to work in healthcare.
-Since you will be working directly under a nurse you will see first hand exactly what they do and the way a professional nurse carries herself.
+But exactly what is a CNA?
+With this approach, you will have the advantage of experiencing a wide range of circumstances which will truly help you understand what it means to work in healthcare.
+Since you will be working directly with a nurse you will see first hand exactly what they do and the way a professional nurse carries herself.
 This type of exposure would otherwise be impossible to find.